 A summary of the most popular tourist attractions in Gloucestershire.
 There are many places in the county that attract tourists and day-trippers.
-There are many attractions for you to visit in the Forest of Dean, which has a wide variety to choose from.
+There are also many attractions for you to visit in the Forest of Dean, which has a wide variety to choose from.

 - Art – Exhibitions of local artwork throughout the county.